oliverbenns/whatsapp-chatgpt/README.md

-# Whatsapp ChatGPT
+# WhatsApp ChatGPT

-A service that connects Whatsapp to ChatGPT with the help of Twilio.
+A service that connects WhatsApp to ChatGPT with the help of Twilio.

 ![](image.gif)